 The nature of a co-op requires that parents share both time and costs.
 Our school would not have survived for over 50 years without the personal involvement and hard work of all.
 As part of a co-op, all members are expected to:

 - help plan and organize fundraising events

 - attend and work at fundraising events

 - contribute to overall promotion of our school

 The Parent Executive Committee, which includes the teaching director, meets regularly to discuss and make decisions regarding the Forest School.
 Notice of executive meetings is given and all parents and teachers are welcome to attend.
-The minutes of these meetings are posted on our website and specific details, information and/or reminders are given to parents via email, phone chain, bulletin board or flyer put into your child’s school backpack.
+The minutes of these meetings are posted on our website and specific details, information and/or reminders are given to parents via email.
 Be sure to keep informed!

 A co-operative consists of and is run by parent members.
 It relies on the enthusiasm, personal involvement and hard work of its members.
 The school is based on the following principles:

 • It is funded by parents and supported financially by fees, donations and fund-raising activities

 • It is managed by an executive made up of parents and the teaching director

 • Parents serve on committees to help “run” the school